 Figure 2: Relation between the rate of transdisciplinary experience and non-academic motivation

-The survey questions motivation to directly address a natural, technical, economic, or social problem and to improve the human condition/welfare are directed to the measure non- or only partially academic motivation.
+The purpose of the survey questions motivation to directly address a natural, technical, economic, or social problem and motivation to improve the human condition/welfare is to gauge non-academic motivations.

-The analysis of the relation between the rate of transdisciplinary experience and the motivation to address a (non-academic) problem (see Figure 2) does not yield any significant correlation between the variables (correlation coefficient rho ~ 0.01), to be motivated to address a natural, technical, economic, or social problem directly does not seem to be getting higher with higher rates of transdisciplinary experience.
-The motivation to improve the human condition is on the other hand correlating relatively stronger with transdisciplinary experience, although a statistically significant relation (p-value < 0.05) there is only a weak positive correlation (rho ~ 0.33).
-The motivation to improve human welfare/condition is getting only slightly higher with higher transdisciplinary experience.
+The analysis of the relation between transdisciplinary experience and the motivation to address a (non-academic) problem (see Figure 2) does not yield a strong correlation between these variables (correlation coefficient rho ~ 0.01).
+Moreover, the motivation to address a natural, technical, economic, or social problem directly does not seem to be getting higher with higher rates of transdisciplinary experience.
+The motivation to improve the human condition is, on the other hand, correlating relatively stronger with transdisciplinary experience – although it is statistically significant (p-value < 0.05), there is only a weak positive correlation (rho ~ 0.33).
+Also, the motivation to improve human welfare/condition is getting only slightly higher with a higher transdisciplinary experience.

 Familiarity with social innovation